Skip to content

 “While other stars like Rihanna have parlayed their success as artists to launch other businesses, Swift has largely kept her empire within the confines of music.”

-Don’t spread yourself too thin.
-Narrow your focus on what you do best.
+Swift doesn’t chase every genre – she leans into her strengths.
+Advisors should identify their niche (e.g., business succession planning, retirement planning, estate tax funding strategies) and build deep expertise.
 Specialize in one area of financial planning.
-Become an expert and market your unique skills, products, and services to your target market.
-People will start coming to you, rather than you having to find them.
+Market your unique skills, products, and services to your target market.
+People will start coming to you, rather than you having to chase after them.

 “Her original songs helped her secure a development deal with RCA Records.”

-Differentiate your practice; develop a unique way to present the benefits of a specific product or strategy.
-Position yourself as an expert.
+Once you have settled on a specialty, differentiate your practice.
+Develop a unique way to present the benefits of a specific product or strategy.
 If someone wants what you offer, they must come to you to get it.
+No one else does exactly what you do!
 For an analogy, think about that signature dish of a popular restaurant in your area; people stand in line to get it.
 What’s your (financial) signature dish?
-Develop something original and people will start coming to you – because they have to!

 “When Swift, playing in the station’s studio, got to the line in “Tim McGraw” that includes the lyric “someday you’ll turn your radio on,” she glanced over at Barker and instead sang “someday you’ll turn K-FROG on,” he said.
 The gimmick worked.
 The station immediately wanted to put her on the radio.”